My Guide to Being on a Budget

 8. STOP USING CREDIT CARDS AND DEBIT CARDS

 I put all of my credit cards in my safe right away.
-No need to have them, because if my ESF is full than I can always use that instead of credit.
-I cancelled and cut up a few of my cards over the last year (1 every 6 months).
+No need to have them because if my ESF is full than I can always use that instead of credit.
+I cancelled and cut up a few of my cards over the first couple years (cancelled 1 every 6 months).

 9. PAY DOWN YOUR DEBTS